Main Menu

 Commercial KPIs

-Track conversion rate, win rate, average revenue per account (ARPA), and discount rate.
-Effective sensitivity-based pricing should increase ARPA and reduce discount depth without harming conversion or win rates.
+Monitor conversion rate, win rate, average revenue per account (ARPA), and discount rate.
+A successful, sensitivity-informed price change should increase ARPA and reduce average discount depth without significantly reducing conversion or win rate.

 Profit KPIs